ArchiveBox/docs/Setting-up-Authentication.md

 > This method is mostly useful when testing API requests from the browser devtools, as it lets you skip having to pass an API key with every request.

 > Browsers enforce that requests made to the ArchiveBox API from *other domains* will not include any session cookies by default.
 This is is an [important security principle](https://docs.djangoproject.com/en/5.0/ref/csrf/) that protects you from API requests being initiated from JS served to users on websites you don't control (aka CSRF/CORS attacks).
->
-> You can tell browsers to allow incoming POST requests from specific domains you trust using the [`CSRF_TRUSTED_ORIGINS`](https://docs.djangoproject.com/en/5.0/ref/settings/#csrf-trusted-origins) option. but

 Log in via the Admin Web UI: `/admin/login/`, you can then re-use your login session id (stored in the `sessionid` cookie) for REST API requests.
-This makes it convenient to test API requests from a browser environment where you're already logged in.
+By default, this only allows you to make requests from the same domain ArchiveBox is being served on (e.g. from browser devtools open on an ArchiveBox page.
+To allow incoming POST requests from other domains **that you trust**, you must add them to the [`CSRF_TRUSTED_ORIGINS`](https://docs.djangoproject.com/en/5.0/ref/settings/#csrf-trusted-origins) config option.

 ```bash
 curl -X 'GET' \